kaep/disys-miniproject2/README.md

 # Instructions for use
 1. Open a terminal in disys-miniproject2\chittychat_server and type "go run ."
 2. Open a terminal in disys-miniproject2\chittychat_client and type "go run ."
+3. Repeat step 2 in as many different terminals as you want clients
-3. Follow the instructions in the terminal window running the client
+4. Follow the instructions in the terminal window running the client(s)
-4. Inspect logs in disys-miniproject2\Logfile.txt
+5. Inspect logs in disys-miniproject2\Logfile.txt

 # Description: